Moms of boys: whether you have one boy or more, keep these tips in mind as you raise kind, curious, and confident kids in today’s world.

 Of course, the comments flooded in, and continue even today:

 “So, are you going to try for a girl?”

-Moms of boys, you know what I’m talking about.
-Whether you have one boy or three (or more!), we need to be conscious of bringing up our little ones.
+Moms raising boys, you know what I’m talking about.
+Whether you’re a boy mom of one or three (or more!), we need to be conscious of bringing up our little ones.